fenago/apache-cassandra/lab_3.md

 the maximum size of an item is 64K.

-To better demonstrate the CQL support on these collections, let us create a table in the `packt` keyspace with columns of each collection and insert some data into it, as shown in the following screenshot:
+To better demonstrate the CQL support on these collections, let us create a table in the `fenago` keyspace with columns of each collection and insert some data into it, as shown in the following screenshot: